Skip to main content

 Course overview

-With a bias towards research-led practice, all students on the course are encouraged along a path of personal critical discovery, starting with an initial area of individual research interest.
+With a focus on research-led practice, you’ll be encouraged along a path of personal discovery.
+This starts with an area of individual research interest.

-There is scope within the course structure to negotiate the nature of your practice and what constitutes a suitable portfolio submission at each unit conclusion.
-In this regard, there is scope for a bias to develop in writing, film making or other form of practice as well as the more usual installation or design proposition.
+There is scope within the course structure to negotiate what your portfolio submission can be at the end of each unit.
+In this regard, you might develop your writing, film making or other forms of practice as well as the more usual installation or design propositions.

 What to expect

-• To address issues about what constitutes space and spatial practice and how we inhabit, experience and remember space.
+• Questioning: You’ll think about what constitutes space and spatial practice and how we inhabit, experience and remember space.

-• To be asked to position yourself and your practice in a conscious contemporary environment that responds to current aesthetic, political and social situations.
-We do not expect students to be passive in their actions.
+• Social responsibility: You’ll be asked to position yourself and your practice in a contemporary environment that responds to current aesthetic, political and social situations.
+We do not expect you to be passive in your actions.

-• To become autonomous in your decision making and progression towards an individual identity.
+• Build confidence: You’ll be encouraged to take control of your decision making and progression in forming an individual identity.

-• Access to Camberwell's shared workshops that include printmaking, photography, film, moving image, digital, plastic, ceramics, wood and metalwork.
+• Access to Camberwell's shared workshops: Including printmaking, photography, film, moving image, digital, plastic, ceramics, wood and metalwork.
 View the Camberwell facilities.

 Mode of study